IBM PS/2 Model 50: Specifications

+IBM PS/2 Model 50 Z CPU (Type 8550) with 5812-001 monitor, Model M keyboard and PS/2 mouse.

 The Model 50 was the most inexpensive entry in the PS/2 line to feature Micro Channel architecture (MCA) expansion slots, featuring four MCA slots (compared to the Model 60's eight).
 As with any MCA-equipped PS/2 computer, it lacked the ability to take ISA expansion cards of any kind.
 The Model 50 was also the most inexpensive entry in the PS/2 line feature a Video Graphics Array (VGA) display interface, which offered more color bit depth and resolution modes than the earlier Enhanced Graphics Adapter (EGA) of the IBM PC line.
 The Model 50 occupies a chassis roughly half the volume of its direct predecessor, the PC/AT.
 Like the PC/AT, the Model 50 features an Intel 80286 processor, running at a clock speed of 10 MHz.
 As with all models in the PS/2 range, the Model 50 features a single 3.5-inch floppy disk drive, replacing the 5.25-inch floppy disk drive of the IBM PC.

 Novel to the Model 50's industrial design among its contemporaries in the PC arena is its largely tool-less method of disassembly.
 Two thumbscrews at the back of the unit allow the user to pull the lid off the Model 50.
 Inside, the hard disk and floppy disk drives are affixed to a platform resting above the motherboard, able to be removed through the prying of plastic, captive push-pin tabs; IBM shipped the machine with a small plastic wedge (so-called the "crowbar") to assist in the removal of these tabs.
 Expansion cards are likewise able to be removed from the motherboard with plastic thumbscrews.